IHeartRadio Country Festival

-The iHeartCountry Festival is an annual music event by iHeartRadio that celebrates country music with performances by the genre's biggest superstars at the Frank Erwin Center in Austin, Texas.
+The iHeartCountry Festival is an annual music event by iHeartRadio that celebrates country music with performances by the genre's biggest superstars at the Moody Center in Austin, Texas.
 The inaugural event in 2014 was not broadcast on national television, while the 2015 edition was broadcast on NBC.
 The 2016 and 2017 editions aired as a special on the AT&T AUDIENCE Network.
 The 2018 edition aired on Fox.
-From 2019 to 2025 it streamed exclusively on Hulu.
-Beginning in 2026 it will air coverage outside of primetime on TBS, TNT, and TruTV and primetime coverage will rotate between ABC, CBS, Fox, and NBC.
+Since 2019 it has streamed exclusively on Hulu and has been simulcast on Disney+ since 2026.

 Line-ups

 2014

 The 2014 iHeartRadio Country Festival took place on March 29, 2014.
 The event included performances by: Luke Bryan, Jason Aldean, Eric Church, Carrie Underwood, Lady Antebellum, Florida Georgia Line, Hunter Hayes, and Jake Owen.

 2015

 The 2015 iHeartRadio Country Festival took place on May 2, 2015, and featured performances by: Tim McGraw, Brad Paisley, Rascal Flatts, Darius Rucker, Little Big Town, Dierks Bentley, Brantley Gilbert, Justin Moore, and The Band Perry.

 NBC televised the iHeartRadio Country Festival on Wednesday, May 27, 2015.
 The all-star Country event was also streamed live exclusively on Yahoo Live and was broadcast live on iHeartMedia's Country radio stations across the U.S.